 The CRP will typically become elevated within eight hours of onset of the infection.
 The ESR may not become elevated until 24 to 48 hours after infection onset.
 Although ESR and CRP are nonspecific, they are helpful in establishing a diagnosis.
 CRP is also useful for monitoring response to treatment.
 The white blood cell (WBC) count may also be elevated; however, a normal WBC does not exclude a diagnosis of osteomyelitis.

-Blood cultures are helpful as they are able to identify the infecting organism in 40 to 50% of patients.
+Blood cultures are helpful as they are able to identify the infecting organism in 40 to 50% of patients and allow targeted antibiotic therapy.

 X-rays tend to be normal or only demonstrate soft tissue swelling in the acute phase, however periosteal reaction, osteolysis, joint space widening, and soft tissue changes may develop.
 X-rays are also useful to rule out other disorders.